-40. If, through its asset stewardship process, the OGA considers that the progress to carry out a work programme in the Initial Term is not proceeding in a timely fashion, it may ultimately consider using its sanction powers prior to the end of the Initial Term.
+44. If, through its asset stewardship process, the OGA considers that the progress to carry out a work programme in the Initial Term is not proceeding in a timely fashion, it may ultimately consider using its regulatory and/or sanction powers prior to the end of the Initial Term.
 If the work programme to which a firm commitment has been made is to drill a well, the OGA is likely to take into consideration the following steps that would usually be required to drill a well in a timely fashion prior to the end of the Initial Term.

-41. The OGA Asset Stewardship Expectation SE02 sets out good practice for timely well investment decisions, and engagements with the OGA on pre-well evaluations for exploration and appraisal (E&A) wells.
-As set out in that document, in general the OGA expects well investment decisions to be made at least 18 months prior to the relevant licence deadline - for example, the end of the Initial Term or the start of Phase C of an Innovate licence - to allow sufficient time for the well to be planned and executed.
+45. The OGA Asset Stewardship Expectation SE2 sets out good practice for timely well investment decisions, and engagements with the OGA on pre-well evaluations for exploration and appraisal (E&A) wells.
+As set out in that document, in general the OGA expects well investment decisions to be made at least 18 months before the planned spud date or applicable licence deadline (for example, the start of Phase C or, in older licences, the end of the Initial Term) to allow sufficient time for the well to be planned and executed within Phase C/the Initial Term.

-42. In evaluating whether sufficient progress has been made towards drilling a well, the OGA will normally take into account the timing and evidence of intermediate milestones, such as:
+46. In evaluating whether sufficient progress has been made towards drilling a well, the OGA will normally take into account the timing and evidence of intermediate milestones, such as: